digital-asset/docs.daml.com/docs/2.7.1/docs/canton/architecture/identity.rst

   confirmation), confirmation, observation (read-only).
 This also satisfies the high-level requirement on :ref:`read-only participants <read-only-participants-hlreq>`.

-* **Domain aware mapping of Participants to Keys**.
+* **Synchronization Domain aware mapping of Participants to Keys**.
 I can query the state at a certain time and subscribe to a stream of updates mapping participants to a set of keys per synchronization domain.

-* **Domain Entity Keys**.
-I can query the current state and subscribe to a stream of updates on the keys of the domain entities.
+* **Synchronization Domain Entity Keys**.
+I can query the current state and subscribe to a stream of updates on the keys of the sync domain entities.

 * **Lifetime and Purpose of Keys**.
-I can learn for any key that I receive for what it can be used, what cryptographic protocol it refers to and when it expires.
+I can learn for any key that I receive for what it can be used, what cryptographic protocol it refers to, and when it expires.

 .. todo::
     Add expiration date to keys and topology transactions `#1250 <https://github.com/DACH-NY/canton/issues/1250>`_